 Business leaders in Hull will learn this week how young people are gaining vital experience through volunteering at the city’s hospital trust.

-Hull and East Yorkshire Hospitals NHS Trust has taken on 260 school-leavers as part of its “Young Volunteers” programme to give them an insight into 322 different careers within the NHS.
+Hull University Teaching Hospitals NHS Trust has taken on 260 school-leavers as part of its “Young Volunteers” programme to give them an insight into 322 different careers within the NHS.